|

 L-R: Villa; Administration block; Converted wards; Remnant of isolation/typhoid hospital converted to bat hibernaculum (all 2009)

-The hospital was the first of the institutions to close, in 1992 and was subsequently redeveloped as luxury apartments and housing.
-Only the administration block, villas, outer wards and part of the isolation hospital remain.
+In 1992, the hospital became the first of the institutions on the Estate to close and was subsequently redeveloped to provide luxury apartments and housing.
+Only the administration block, villas, outer wards and part of the isolation hospital remain standing.

 St. Ebba's Hospital